didiersmith/steve/chapters/man-of-destiny.md

 Partway through the long afternoon, the now-familiar voice appeared in his head.

-"Congratulations on making it a hundred days," it said.
+"Congratulations!" it said.
+"I have a good feeling about today.
+I reckon today's the day."

+The voice didn't elaborate.
+Sullivan laughed a little bit.
 The voice in his head was the only thing keeping him sane.

 Three times a day, the dumb waiter dinged and opened to reveal his food.
-Scrambled eggs, bread, and a glass of water.
+One scrambled egg, bread, and a glass of water.
 He ate, drank, used the toilet, and returned to his bed.

 The only other feature of the room was the copy of the Newer Testament that had been left in the bedside table.
 He'd read it, cover to cover, six times.

 Lies, the lot of it.
 He knew, because the voice had told him.
 He trusted the voice.
-It sounded old and wise, like a village elder or a supreme court justice.
+It sounded old and wise, and familiar.

 His gums hurt.
 Scurvy, he assumed.